When To Quit Your Day Job?

 Besides, there is nothing wrong at all with keeping your job because lots of “curbstoners” are happy making an extra couple thousand dollars from flipping just a few cars per month.

-7 Responses to “When To Quit Your Day Job?”
+7 thoughts on “When To Quit Your Day Job?

 How can I start in this business and where can I get the deal.
 Please, respond ASAP as I’m desperate.